joerex1418/mlbstats/README.md

 ## NOTE

 The repository at this location is/will be deprecated.
-A newer version with much of the same functionality
+A newer version with much of the same functionality will soon be available.

 -------------------------
 This is an UNOFFICIAL Python wrapper for the Official MLB StatsAPI (https://statsapi.mlb.com).
 I wrote this library with the intention of making baseball data retrieval as intuitive and robust as possible.
 ## Copyright Notice